bluehabit/BlogPosts/master_post.md

 #### Async Code a Quick History

 A quick history of asynchronous code.
 Originally it started with nested callback functions (like the house function below); however, this lead to a situtaion known as callback hell where the functions were nested so deep they would become unruly.
 As a fix for this `promises` were introduced.
 Further improvements were made in `ES2017` with `async/await`.
+In addition that, we also have the `fetch` API.

 A common application for `callbacks` is asynchronous code.
 This will come a bit later in the chapters, so don't stress over it for now.
 But when interacting with other databases or APIs there is often a small amount of delay before we get our information back from the server.
 An example of this could be retrieving the current temperature from a weather API.